Contributing to a better world!

 I have served the post-secondary sector for over 14 years both early in career as a lecturer and during the past 8 years teaching at the graduate level at UBC, and in senior administration at KPU.

 I have served on a number of boards and councils during my career.
-These include: Science World, BC Council on Admissions and Transfer, BC Council for International Education, Technology Education Careers Council, BCIT Technology Educators' Program Advisory Council, EdCan Network Council, Learning Forward Board, Senior Academic Administrators' Forum, BC Science Teacher's Association, and the BC School Superintendents' Association.
+These include: Science World, BC Council on Admissions and Transfer, BC Council for International Education, Technology Education Careers Council, BCIT Technology Educators' Program Advisory Council, and the EdCan Network Council, and leading roles with Learning Forward Board, Senior Academic Administrators' Forum, BC Science Teachers' Association, and the BC School Superintendents' Association.

-With more than 42 years in public education, my background and leadership experience has prepared me to respond to the challenges we face, whether small or large in scope and affecting individuals, groups -- and our education system as a whole.
+With more than 44 years serving public education, my background and leadership experiences prepared me to respond to the challenges we face, whether small or large in scope and affecting individuals, groups -- and our education system as a whole.

 Truth and Reconciliation will always be my first priority.
 This will take time and require an ongoing commitment working with Indigenous peoples.